Experimentation on electric vehicles

 Challenge: optimize the consumption of electric vehicles

 Our experimentation was hold with the Mitsubishi MiEV in Tallinn.
-On the last six months period, going from March to September 2017, we calculated how much our solution could save money on energy cost.
+On the last six months period, going from September to March 2018, we calculated how much our solution could save money on energy cost.
 On those six months, the car was charged 40 times.
 We used the same optimization cloud as Themo thermostat.
 The technology is simple.
 The cloud receives real-time prices of electricity, which can fluctuate over 200% within a day.
 Then, the charger will consume when the prices are cheap, allowing to save money on energy bill.
 Let’s take a look at those savings on EVs!

 We calculated that the car needed 4,2 hours to be fully charged.
 On this basis, we calculated from 5PM to 10PM the charging cost for 40 days time period.
 The total cost of electricity car consumption reached 37,59€ VAT included.
 This result reflects the standard charging cost, without any optimization.
 We then made the same calculation, but with the optimization program.
 We took the prices during the night, between 1AM and 6PM, with night time transmission tariff.
 The total cost of electricity consumption was 23,14€ VAT included.

 Therefore this experimentation allowed to save 38% on energy cost.
 It means that, on those 40 days of charging, a little bit more than one month, your charging expenses worth only 23€!